Chevrotain/chevrotain/packages/website/docs/guide/resolving_grammar_errors.md

 tokens to determine which alternative to pick.
 An Ambiguous Alternatives Error indicates that more than K tokens lookahead is needed.

-Lets consider a more concrete example:
+Let's consider a more concrete example:

 ```antlr
 fiveTokensLookahead: